appium/appium/docs/en/about-appium/intro.md

 **Appium Server**<br/>
 Appium is a server written in Node.js.
-It can be built and installed [from source](/docs/en/contributing-to-appium/appium-from-source.md) or installed directly from NPM:
+It can be built and installed [from source](/docs/en/contributing-to-appium/appium-from-source.md) or installed directly from [NPM](https://www.npmjs.com/package/appium):

 ```
 $ npm install -g appium
 $ appium
 ```

+The `beta` of Appium is available via NPM with `npm install -g appium@beta`.
+It is developing version so it might have breaking changes.
+Please uninstall `appium@beta` once before installing it to make the dependencies clean.

 **Appium Clients**<br/>
 There are client libraries (in Java, Ruby, Python, PHP, JavaScript, and C#)